This post may contain affiliate links. Please see my disclosure policy for details.

 I would have loved to explore further inside the building but I was actually a little concerned for safety.

 There were lots of broken staircases, crumbling foundations, overgrow from thorny plants, broken glass everywhere.
-So, I admired it from the entrance and entered around the back and just looked up from the bottom floor.
+So, I admired it from the entrance, entered around the back, and just looked up from the bottom floor.

 The whole time I was here, I was majorly creeped out though.
 I have an active imagination and my heart was thumping like mad!
 It was like a maze, so be careful as you wander about.

 Although I do believe that the spirit world is among us, I don’t believe that they mean to do us harm.
 I’ve always said that if I met a ghost, I would rather have a chat than jump out of my skin.

 But, I was completely alone exploring and you could hear a pin drop.
 There were lots of birds too so I kept hearing a coo and when they went off to fly I swear I jumped a mile in the air haha!

 I have looked at some ghost hunter-type videos to see if there have been any sightings or resident ghosts but I didn’t see anything.
 I’m not sure if I’m disappointed by that or not.